kradical/price-guardian-api/README.md

 - add "admin" user
 - pull things into "actions" / "repositories" for a bit better organization
 - reset password flow
+- confirm email flow
+  - remove permissions on unconfirmed email account ??
 - logging
+- add tests
+- add 2FA
+- add oauth signup / login (is amazon possible?? lookup popular options)
+- add price monitoring
+  - amazon first, or do they not have a policy?

 # Setup Instructions